Wednesday, September 11, 2024

 Opera House from straight on.

-city.
-They start at one million $'s and sit on a
+one million $'s and sit on a formerly paper recycling center.

-More unexpected and cool art sprinkled along
+More unexpected and cool art sprinkled along the canal.

-One of the many pedestrian and bike bridges
+One of the many pedestrian and bike bridges spanning the canal.

-King's yacht.
+King's Yacht.

 Passing under multiple low bridges was made more challenging by the high tide.